Leverage our innovations with new technologies to deploy intelligence and connectivity from core to cloud.

 To provide you more detailed instruction, you can also click ASUS YouTube video link below to know more about Using Camera & Microphone.

-Press F10 key on the keyboard or using the combination key of .
+.
 (It depends on your Hotkeys setting.)
 When the notice of [Camera On] is displayed on the screen②, it means that it is ready to use the camera.
 Here you can learn more about ASUS Keyboard hotkeys introduction.

 Please refer to the relevant instructions below according to the version of Windows currently installed on your device: